On the road

 In case of an accident, contact us immediately and we coach you through the process; take pictures of the damaged vehicle(s) and process a clear police report.

 Please refer to our policies, published on this website, for more information.

-How to deal with traffic police?
+How to deal with traffic police in Tanzania

-There is a lot of traffic police in Tanzania.
-You can recognise them from a far distance because of their bright white uniform (see picture below).
-We always wonder how they keep their uniforms so white on the dusty roads, but that is not answering your question.
-Advice which comes in handy when dealing with any kind of government official in Tanzania is to remain patient and friendly, greet them in Swahili and make a joke, and you have a new friend.
-Traffic police will frequently pull you over to check if your car is insured, if the tyres look okay, and to see if you carry a fire extinguisher, reflector triangles and first aid kit.
-Of course that is being taken care of if you rent a car from Roadtrip Tanzania.
-They also want to see your driving license.
+There are a lot of traffic police in Tanzania.
+You'll recognise them from a distance by their bright white uniform (see picture below).
+We always wonder how they keep their uniforms so white on the dusty roads, but that's not the answer to your question...
+So, advice which comes in handy when dealing with any kind of government official in Tanzania is remain patient and friendly, greet them in Swahili and make a joke, and you will have a new friend.
+Traffic police will frequently pull you over to check if your car is insured, if the tires look okay, and to check if you are carrying the required fire extinguisher, reflector triangles and first aid kit.
+Of course, that is taken care of if you rent a car from Roadtrip Tanzania.
+They will also want to see your driving license.
 A valid driving license from your country of residence is accepted in Tanzania.
-If you didn’t violate the law (speeding, dangerous overtaking), there is nothing they can accuse you of.
-In our experience traffic police are friendly, curious and often just want to make chit chat.
-If you committed an offence, you have to pay the fine, which is usually around Tsh 30,000.
-Officially this should be done at the nearest police station.
-That office can be miles away and can be a very time consuming procedure.
+If you didn’t break the law (speeding, dangerous overtaking, etc.), there is nothing they can accuse you of.
+In our experience, traffic police are friendly, curious and often just want to make chit chat.
+If you committed an offence, you have to pay the fine, which is usually around 30,000 Tanzanian Shillings (around €12).
+Officially, this should be done at the nearest police station, which could be miles away and can be a very time consuming procedure.
 Often the police will have a ticket and receipt book with them on the side of the road.
-If they don't have a ticket or receipt book, sometimes they will offer a faster payment option and hint you buy them a soda or tea (this is not something you propose though).
+If they don't have a ticket or receipt book, sometimes they will offer a faster payment option and hint that you buy them a "soda" or "tea" (this is not something you should propose though).